-As I was beginning Project G.I.R.L, I knew that I wanted it to be a ‘by-women-for-women’ company.
+As I was beginning The Girl Narrative, I knew that I wanted it to be a ‘by-women-for-women’ company.
 I wanted all of the contributors, photographers, graphic designers, programmers, and writers to be women.

 In complete honesty, I did not want any boys or men to be apart of the project.
 I felt as though it would go against my message of female- empowerment if I had help from some of my male friends.